afaji/afaji.github.io/_pages/research.md

-**Code Switching and Code Mixing** Code-Switching (CS) or Code-Mixing (CM) is a phenomenon commonly observed in multilingual cultures, making it inline to my research direction.
-In {% textcite winata-etal-2023-decades %}, we provide a systematic
-survey of code-switching research in NLP, tracing its evolution from linguistic theories to modern machine learning.
+**Code Switching and Code Mixing** Code-Switching (CS) or Code-Mixing (CM) is a phenomenon commonly observed in multilingual cultures, making it inline to my research direction.Some of my work in this area is in collaboration with Thamar Solorio, whose research interests include CS/CM.
+In {% textcite winata-etal-2023-decades %}, we provide a systematic survey of code-switching research in NLP, tracing its evolution from linguistic theories to modern machine learning.
 We analyze decades of progress to highlight key trends, challenges, and future directions.

 </div>